 Students are required to complete 30 hours of placement each week.
-The hours of attendance must be of 'University character', i.e. between 8am and 6pm on weekdays.
+The hours of attendance must be of 'University character', i.e., between 8am and 6pm on weekdays.
 In addition, you must be available for four consecutive hours per week, between 8am and 6pm on weekdays, to allow uninterrupted time to complete academic work.
 You will attend placement for 30 hours each week according to a timetable agreed with the Training Establishment.

 Lunch break: Breaks should be agreed with your Training Establishment, as appropriate.
 A lunch break must be taken, as agreed with your Training Establishment (this will usually be one hour in duration).
 Your lunch break is not counted as part of your 30 placement hours per week.

-Bank holidays: APPEL placement is not scheduled on bank holidays.
+Bank holidays: APPEL placement is not scheduled on bank holidays in line with the university character of placement.
 You are only required to complete 22.5 hours on weeks which include a bank holiday.